-Founder of The YinOva Center
+Founder and Director of The YinOva Center

 Jill is a popular figure in the media where she’s considered an authority on alternative medicine and women’s health.
 She has appeared on The Dr. Oz Show, CNN, the Early Show, Good Morning America, NBC news, ABC News, Fox News, the Real Housewives of New York, and The Talk and has been quoted in New York Magazine, the New York Times, Martha Stewart Living, Elle, W and Town & Country to name but a few.
 Jill was also the first acupuncturist to give a TEDTalk, at TEDGlobal in 2012.